coinvent/coinvent/architecture.md

 #### Software Wrapped as a Server

-Software such as HDTP will be incorporated into this framework using a server which "wraps" the low-level software.
+"Calculation" software such as HDTP will be incorporated into this framework using a server which "wraps" the low-level software.
 E.g. the other components connect to the HDTP-server over http, and the server manages calling HDTP itself.

+### Top-level Stateful, Low-level Stateless

+Calculation software will be stateless.
+This is simpler, and avoids tying the low-level components to the bigger system.

+There's the question of: paging through results.
+E.g. HDTP can produce multiple outputs for some inputs.
+If we have one mapping & we want a 2nd or a 3rd -- how do we do that?

+This will be handled via input flags, and just repeating the calculation asking for more outputs (i.e. iterative deepening).

+The overall system will be stateful, because being stateful is the most natural way to support a couple of features we want:

+ - Slow tasks, where a job is started, runs, finishes later.
+ - Interactive UI, where the user has a fixed reference point to view a developing blend.

+The state would be handled at the top level.
+The components (HDTP, HETS-as-a-colimit-calculator, etc) are used in a stateless manner.

 ### Actor / Queue Pattern